Svetixbot/explore-scala-check/README.md

       Sum(x, y) == x + y
   }
 ```

+> In this little example we define a new property 'sum'
+> Further we are saying that forAll possible values of x and y **of type Int**
+> we want this property to hold

 Once we run this test, we will see this
 ```zsh
 > test